dboucken/dotfiles/README.md

 ideas or send me suggestions or improvements.

 ## Dotfiles directory
-Contains all dotfiles.
+All my dotfiles.

 ## Scripts directory
-Contains helpful scripts to install, update and uninstall dotfiles and extra tools on a Linux or a Mac.
+Scripts to install, update and uninstall dotfiles and tools on a Linux or a Mac.
 Look into the scripts for more info and customization options.
-Source your .bashrc or .bash_profile after running the scripts to make sure the effects take place.
+After running the scripts bashrc or bash_profile needs to be sourced.

 ### Install
 `~/dotfiles/scripts/install.sh`